openstax/rap-spike-concourse/README.md

     make services

-You'll now have some Docker containers running the PostgreSQL databases for cnx-db and Concourse, the Concourse application, and RabbitMQ.
+You'll now have four Docker containers running the PostgreSQL databases for cnx-db and Concourse, the Concourse application, and RabbitMQ.
 You should be able to see all the services by running:

     docker-compose ps

+To stop any of the docker containers, obtain the CONTAINER ID by running `docker container ls`, then:

+    docker stop [CONTAINER ID]

+### Access Services

+Access the services that have been started by Docker Compose.

-### Logging into Concourse
+#### Concourse

-With your browser visit `http://localhost:8080`
+Log into Concourse with your browser, visit `http://localhost:8080`

 Enter the following to login